September 21, 2022

 Views of the bell towers from the front

-Beyond the basilica, the old city was crowded with tourists tightly packed into the narrow streets between historical buildings.
+Beyond the basilica, the old city was crowded with tourists packed into the narrow streets between historical buildings.
 Buskers provided a charming musical backdrop, just like any major tourist city.
-Yet the markers through the old cobblestone streets were so much harder to follow with so many distractions.
+Yet the Camino markers through the old cobblestone streets were so much harder to follow with so many distractions.

 Saying goodbye at the river